 The manufacturing processes with the materials I work with are so elaborate that I can only realize a small part of what I imagine.
 In this respect, when I have an exhibition, I make use of the sketch collection that piles up at my place.
-Then I think about what suits the room, how I can combine the works, and which set I want at the end.
-If they are old sketches, I often adapt them.
-Then I this selection. commission That works well if you explain exactly what you want and remain involved throughout the production process.
-When designing the exhibition, it's very important to me that it's not just a series of works, but that the exhibition functions as a space.
-In exhibition this the itself becomes an installation and is thus actually its own work.
+Then I think about what suits the room, how I can combine the works, and which set I me.
+Above all, I need a lot of paper and time.
+Because if you're not involved in the production process itself, you have to think about exactly what you want beforehand.
+Once the work has been executed, it's just there, in the world.
+This preparation is my main work.